 - Turn stale cornbread into amazing croutons for salad

-- Take some leftover Thanksgiving turkey and stew it into one of the best gumbos ever or make a deep-dish turkey pot pie
+- Transform leftover Thanksgiving turkey and stew it into gumbo or a deep-dish turkey pot pie

-- Make morning glorious with sweet potato buttermilk pancakes or morning glory muffins with leftover sweet potatoes
+- Use leftover sweet potatoes to make sweet potato buttermilk pancakes or morning glory muffins for breakfast

-You’ll also like: Mulled Apple Cider and Roasted Beet and Citrus Salad
+You’ll also like: Mulled Apple Cider and Roasted Beet and Citrus Salad.
+Also get our roundup of all the best Thanksgiving Dessert Recipes.

 For anyone who has leftover Thanksgiving turkey, rejoice.
-If you want another leftovers recipe idea besides the famous Thanksgiving sandwich, read on.
-We’re using leftover turkey to cook cook spicy turkey gumbo, turkey pot pie, and a sophisticated brie sandwich.
+We’re using leftover turkey to cook cook spicy turkey gumbo, turkey pot pie, soup, and a sophisticated brie sandwich.

 Deep-Dish Leftover Turkey Pot Pie